go to link Our Students. Our Future. #OurSanFrancisco.

 Philanthropist Ann-Eve Hazen founded First Graduate (formerly b.a.y. fund) in November 2001.
 Her vision was to seed the creation of a San Francisco-based nonprofit organization dedicated to improving college access for low-income youth.
-She was soon joined by co-founder Anaflor (Smith) Graham.
+She was soon joined by founding board member Anaflor (Smith) Graham.
 Programming began in 2002 with 24 8th graders recruited from two middle schools.
 Our work is based on the premise that helping the first child of a family to graduate from college will result in exponential benefits for the family as a whole — both economically and by spawning a college-going tradition.

 The challenge was great, but clear — to provide guidance for aspiring first-generation college graduates that would replicate the advantages enjoyed by students with college educated parents.
 In May 2018, we enrolled our 17th class of rising seventh graders ready to begin the 12-year journey on the path to college graduation.
 Today, First Graduate coaches 467 students who are striving to attain a college degree.